mirakc/mirakc/README.md

   * Compatible
   * The `decode` query parameter has been supported
   * The `X-Mirakurun-Priority` HTTP header has been supported
-  * The optional `duration` query parameter (in seconds) has been added, which is passed to the tuner command
 * /api/channels/{channel_type}/{channel}/services/{sid}/stream
   * Not compatible
   * Unlike Mirakurun, the `sid` must be a service ID